btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 However, if we give the user in that container escalated privileges by running the now-familiar mapping command on the host, we can effect that by mapping the non-privileged user on the host to the `root` user in the container.
 This will allow us to do what we want.
 Remember, if the `root` user does find a way to break out of the `user` namespace, the damage will be limited to only what the `btoll` user is permitted to do on the host.

+> And, although dangerously handsome and charming, the `btoll` user won't be able to do any effective damage on the host due to lack of permissions.

 Again, this will look like the following, if the new container process has the PID 2713100:

 ```bash